cstosgale/aws-ec2-details/README.md

 - AWS CLI v2 installed
 - Python 3.9 or higher
 - the following python libraries:
   - boto3
   - xlsxwriter
   - json
   - os
 - Appropriate credentials configured that have permission to read billing data.
-These can be set using the aws configure command.
+These can be set using the 'aws configure' command.

+The relevant Python libraries can be installed by running:
+> pip install boto3 xlsxwriter

 ## Running the Script
 To run the script, run: